 The Galapagos land iguana is one of three species of land iguana endemic to the Galapagos Islands (the others being the Santa Fé land iguana and the pink Galapagos land iguana).
 Their skin is generally yellow with white, black and brown blotches.
 They have a short head and powerful hind legs with sharp claws on their toes, but despite their intimidating appearance they are primarily herbivores – feeding on prickly pear leaves and fruit.
 These large cold-blooded reptiles have a mutualistic relationship with finches – which can often be seen sitting on their backs, picking ticks from between their scales.
-The population of land iguanas has undergone a severe decline over the last 150 years, and are now extinct on Santiago island.
+The population of land iguanas has undergone a severe decline over the last 150 years and, until 2019, were locally extinct on Santiago island.

 Female land iguanas have been known to travel great distances to find the ideal nesting place.
 Once she has found a satisfactory site, the female buries her clutch of approximately 20 eggs.
 She then guards her eggs, protecting them from other females which may dig them up when looking for a place to bury their own eggs.
 Males will also guard the territory – bobbing their heads, thrashing their tails and biting at any opponent who strays into the vicinity.
 The eggs hatch after 85 to 110 days, but it may take the hatchlings up to a week to dig themselves out of their nest.
 Young iguanas are very vulnerable to predation for the first few years of their life, however the risk of predation decreases as they grow larger.
 They generally reach maturity between eight and 15 years of age and can live up to 50 years.

-Where to see them: Fernandina, Isabela, Santa Cruz, South Plaza, Baltra and Seymour islands.
+Where to see them: Fernandina, Isabela, Santa Cruz, South Plaza, Baltra, Santiago and North Seymour islands.

 When to see them: They can be seen all year around.